BrutPitt/glChAoS.P/readme.md

 \
 You can use CMake to generate a VS2015 solution: previous versions do not support C++14 standard.
 \
-If you want use *LLVM clang* to build glChAoSP, inside Visual Studio, you can use the LLVM plugin (after to have installed clang, in windows) and simply change the toolschain in *“Properties → General → Platform Toolset”*
+If you want use *LLVM clang* to build glChAoSP, inside Visual Studio, you can use the LLVM plugin (after to have installed clang, in windows) and simply change the toolchain in *Properties -> General -> Platform Toolset*

 - **NOTE:** To build *viewports* version add `GLAPP_IMGUI_VIEWPORT` compiler define or uncomment it in `appDefines.h`

 **Linux**

-Lunux users need to install the GCC C/C++ v.5 or higher (or clang v.5 or higher) compilers and associated tools such as *make* and *CMake* (need v3.10 or higher).
+Linux users need to install the GCC C/C++ v.5 or higher (or clang v.5 or higher) compilers and associated tools such as *make* and *CMake* (need v3.10 or higher).
 To install gcc C/C++:
 * Debian, Ubuntu: `sudo apt-get install build-essential cmake cmake-qt-gui`
 * Fedora, RedHat: `sudo dnf install make gcc-c++ cmake cmake-gui`